-The University of Kentucky Procurement Services intends to issue a contract/purchase order for a new ambulance for UKHC Emergency Services Department.
-The contract and/or purchase order shall be issued to the lowest and best-evaluated offeror responding to this Request for Proposals.
+The University of Kentucky Procurement Services intends to issue a purchase order for the undertaking of a remounted Type III ambulance using one of the University of Kentucky's existing ambulances..
+The purchase order shall be issued to the lowest and best-evaluated offeror responding to this Request for Proposals.
 The offer shall be provided in accordance with the stated specifications in Section 8.0 FINANCIAL OFFER SUMMARY.